St Barnabas Street, Wellingborough, Northamptonshire, NN8 3HB

 Greg Cracknell and the Local Governing Body can be contacted via the school (St Barnabas CE School, St Barnabas Street, Wellingborough, NN8 3HB) Please see also the PDET Complaints Policy.

-Natalie Howes - Vice Chair of Governors and Parent Governor
+Natalie Howes - Co-Chair of Governors and Parent Governor

-School governance has become a passion for Natalie in recent years.
-She joined the local governing body as parent governor in 2013 and became Vice Chair of governors in 2015.
+Natalie joined the local governing body as parent governor in 2013, became Vice Chair of governors in 2015 and in November 2017 she was appointed Co-Chair of governors.
 Natalie is also the Vice Chair of Peterborough Diocese Education Trust Governance Committee and an Ofsted Parents Panel member.

 Natalie has a BSc (Honours) Radiography (Radiotherapy), an MA Applied Health Studies (Research) and has over 16 years experience working in NHS hospitals in England, with her last post being Consultant Therapy Radiographer in Oncology.
 She has lectured in her field at local, national and international level.

-Natalie is a member of St Barnabas Church in Wellingborough where she helps to lead 'Little Frogs' preschool services and activities.
-She participates in the planning and provision of 'Messy Church' and is also a safeguarding officer for St Barnabas Church.
+Natalie is a member of St Barnabas Church in Wellingborough where she leads 'Little Frogs' preschool services and activities.
+She participates in the planning and provision of 'Messy Church' and is also the lead safeguarding officer for St Barnabas Church.

 Her sons completed their education at St Barnabas Church of England School in 2015 and 2017.
 Her daughter now attends the school having started in Reception in September 2017.

-Committee Membership: Teaching, Learning and Attainment (Chair); Standards
+Committee Membership: Teaching, Learning and Attainment; Standards; School Development; Christian Distinctiveness

 Governor Lead Responsibilities: Numeracy; Science; Headteacher Performance Management